hiperwalk/hiperwalk/docs/tutorial/graphs.rst

 Specific Graphs
 ---------------

-There are classes for specific well-known graphs, such as the Line, Cycle and Lattice.
+Hiperwalk includes classes for well-known specific graphs, such as Line, Cycle, and Lattice.
-Please refer to :ref:`docs_documentation_graph` for the complete list of specific graphs.
+For a complete list of specific graphs, refer to :ref:`docs_documentation_graph`.

-Generally, the difference between creating an arbitrary graph and a specific graph is that in the former the adjacency matrix must be explicited, while in the latter, the adjacency matrix is generated from the number of vertices.
+The key difference between creating an arbitrary graph and a specific graph is that for the former, you must explicitly provide the adjacency matrix.
-Thus, the following are valid commands for creating a line with 10 vertices, a cycle with 10 vertices, and a :math:`10 \times 10`-dimensional lattice, respectively.
+However, for the latter, the adjacency matrix is automatically generated based on the number of vertices.
+Consequently, you can create a line with 10 vertices, a cycle with 10 vertices, and a lattice of dimensions :math:`10 \times 10` using valid commands, respectively.

 >>> hpw.Line(10) #doctest: +SKIP
 <hiperwalk.graph.line.Line object at 0x7f0a6bb700d0>